Middle School

 • Development of student leadership through Associated Student Body, Peer Assistance Leadership, Student Ministries Team, Student Worship Leaders, and multi-grade level small groups.

-• Grade Level Experiential Week with 6th grade attending outdoor science camp, 7th grade participating in Serve Week, and the 8th grade trip to Washington, DC.
+• Grade Level Experiential Week with 6th grade attending outdoor science camp, 7th grade participating in Heart to Serve Days and the 8th grade trip to Washington, DC.

 • Commitment to supporting personal growth and development of every student